40 Bad Behaviours That Deter Ugandan Youth From Succeeding In Life

-There is an increasing number of youth who want money without working to earn it.
+There is an increasing number of youths who want money without working to earn it.
 What happens is that they get into criminal activities that end up ruining their life.
 Learn the law of harvest!
 Harvest where you have sown!
 Be honest!

 #34 – Expecting too much

 Expecting too much is one of the bad behaviours that lead most youth to disappointment.
 You expect so many things to happen in a certain way and whenever that doesn’t work out, you get so upset that you lose the motivation to take action.

 It is what happens to most youths.
 They want to be wealthy without taking any action towards it.
 As a result, they find themselves in a fix whereby they can never resurrect from such adverse situations.